Skip main navigation

 Acute Concussion Care Pathway

-In order to standardize acute concussion assessment and care across the MHS, DHA established the Acute Concussion Care Pathway as part of the FY21 Quadruple Aim Performance Plan.
+DHA established the Acute Concussion Care Pathway as part of the FY21 Quadruple Aim Performance Plan.
+The goal is to standardize acute concussion assessment and care across the MHS.

-The goal of the ACC Pathway is to improve recovery times and outcomes by utilizing a multi-modal assessment tool at the time of injury—the Military Acute Concussion Evaluation 2—and to ensure timely access to repeat evaluations with personalized treatment protocols in alignment with a progressive return to activity process.
+The ACC Pathway aims to improve recovery times and outcomes and to ensure timely access to repeat evaluations with personalized treatment plans that align with a progressive return to activity process.

 1. Use of the MACE 2 for acute assessment at the initial appointment

-2. Follow-up within 72 hours after diagnosis of mild traumatic brain injury
+2. Follow-up within 72 hours after diagnosis of concussion

 3. Completion of a progressive return to activity process prior to return to full duty

-This infographic and educational video focus on standardizing the nomenclature for the ACC Pathway, delineating how each element intertwines to meet the objective of improving concussion outcomes across the MHS.
+A helpful fact sheet and educational video defines the ACC Pathway and outlines how each element works together to improve concussion outcomes across the MHS.

 TBICoE offers a quarterly "Acute Concussion Care Pathway: MACE 2 & PRA" virtual training.
 Attendees may earn two CEUs through the Defense Health Agency Continuing Education Program Office.

-The DOD published the DODI 6490.11, "DOD Policy Guidance for Management of Mild Traumatic Brain Injury/Concussion in the Deployed Setting" establishing policy, assigning responsibilities, and providing procedures on the management of mild TBI in the deployed setting.
+• The DOD Instruction 6490.11, titled "DOD Policy Guidance for Management of Mild Traumatic Brain Injury/Concussion in the Deployed Setting" establishes policy, assigns responsibilities, and provides procedures on the management of mild TBI, or concussion, in the deployed setting.

 TBICoE's MACE 2, PRA clinical recommendation, Recurrent Concussion Evaluation, and ICD-10 Coding Guidance for TBI support the ACC Pathway, the DHA-PI 6490.04, and the DODI 6490.11.

-The 2018 MACE 2 is an acute assessment tool for all medically trained personnel who treat service members involved in a potentially concussive event.
-The clinical tool incorporates current state-of-the-science traumatic brain injury information, including vestibular-ocular-motor screening.
+The MACE 2 is an acute assessment tool for all medically trained personnel who treat service members involved in a potentially concussive event.
+It includes current TBI information, including a vestibular-ocular-motor screening.

 Progressive Return to Activity